Hornepayne: History

 In the 1970s and 1980s, Hornepayne underwent a considerable redevelopment push, spurring the southern highway extension, the opening of the Hornepayne Municipal Airport, and the creation of the mixed use Hallmark Centre "mall", merging together a number of commercial, recreational, and institutional aspects of the town.
 At various times, it included residences for CN temporary workers (an evolution of the CN bunkhouses which were demolished in the 1950s), a post office, the local high school, a hotel, a library, a swimming pool, a gym, apartments, and a Hudson's Bay Company Northern Store department store.
 Many existing businesses relocated to the complex, though some remained at their old locations.
-Over the years, the complex became less and less commercially viable, and closed entirely in 2011.
+Over the years, the complex became less and less commercially viable, and closed entirely in 2010.

 Geography

 Geology

 Hornepayne is situated in the Horseshoe of Rock, which forms the Pre-Cambrian area, which surrounds Hudson Bay.
 It is the oldest rock in the world, containing the famous Keewatin Greenstone.
 Massive Granite intrusions, of which Tank Hill to is a good example, is the predominant rock in the area.

-Greenstone can be found six miles north along highway 631 and in numerous bands along Government Lake Road.
+Greenstone can be found ten kilometres north along highway 631 and in numerous bands along Government Lake Road.
 Volcanoes were numerous, and specimens of their eruptions in the soil can be found today.
-The Pre-Cambrian was covered by at least three Ice Ages which, with glaciers miles high, bulldozed the mountains away just as a bulldozer today would level a small hill.
+The Pre-Cambrian was covered by at least three Ice Ages which, with glaciers kilometres high, bulldozed the mountains away just as a bulldozer today would level a small hill.
 The rock and earth were moved as far south as Wisconsin.

 Evidence of glacial scratches can be found on Tank Hill.
 The sand hills near Cedar Point are eskers left by the Glaciers.
 Boulders, small rocks, and clay, are scattered throughout the area, part of the glacial wash.
-A typical volcanic core is to be found about five miles north.
+A typical volcanic core is to be found about eight kilometres north.
 The highway runs through it.
 Samples of volcanics, such as garnets, serpentine, and rhyolite, can be found.
 Most of the Pre-Cambrian is covered by a thin layer of organic soil and clay.
-Hornepayne is approximately eight miles north of the height of land.
+Hornepayne is approximately twelve kilometres north of the height of land.
 Drainage is poor in the area, which has many muskeg swamps.